 Application-Based Controller Redundancy (ACR) from WAGO

-WAGO’s e!COCKPIT Engineering Software Tool is used as the programming environment for the controllers.
+WAGO’s e!COCKPIT engineering software tool is used as the programming environment for the controllers.
 The multi-node programming environment can easily transmit the PLC program to both PLCs.
-For the application-based controller redundancy to be used, a software library with the necessary synchronization functions must be linked into the master PLC.
-The library offers the potential to redundantly link subnodes using a dual-LAN.
+For the application-based controller redundancy to be used, a software library with the necessary synchronization functions must be linked to the master PLC.
+The library offers the possibility of redundantly linking subnodes using a dual LAN.
 The subnodes, also known as smart couplers, do not have to be programmed; they can be simply booted from an SD card and then configured using an integrated webserver.
-The analog input/output modules and digital input/output modules are detected automatically by the smart coupler; process mapping is likewise automatically made available to the higher-level Master PLC.
-The master PLC can communicate with higher-level SCADA systems via the Modbus-TCP protocol.
+Both analog and digital input/output modules are detected automatically by the smart coupler; process mapping is likewise automatically made available to the higher-level master PLCs.
+The master PLCs can communicate with higher-level SCADA systems via the Modbus-TCP protocol.
 The redundant connection is performed over two separate networks.

-The solution design corresponds to an SPOF-tolerant system (single point of failure), which means that any occurring fault – like a voltage supply failure, the LAN connection, switches, or controller – can always be compensated for.
+The solution's design corresponds to an SPOF-tolerant system (single point of failure), which means that any occurring fault – like a voltage supply failure, a poor LAN connection, switches, or controller – can always be compensated for.
 Doubling the ETHERNET topology and the redundant message transmissions enable instantaneous switching during a network fault.
 Typical switching times after a PLC failure are within DNV GL requirements when used in typical alarm and monitoring systems.

 Text: Norman Südekum

 The WAGO redundancy concept for controllers offers customers, particularly those in the offshore sector, significant advantages due to the use of intrinsically safe modules and the transmission of the most important secondary variables that adheres the HART protocol.